gonza-garcia/teco-weather-app/README.md

 I decided to host the app in heroku.\
 \
 I encountered lots of issues to configure jest correctly so the tests will fail.
 I went into looking at this issue and could´nt find a solution.
 Theoretically when you bootstrap your app with Creat React App, it should work out of the box, buy it wasn´t my case and eventually I decided I was losing time trying to figure it out.
 (More on Known Issues Section).\
-EDIT: I fixed it by adding some configurations to the jest.config.js
+EDIT: I fixed it by adding some configurations to the jest.config.js.
+Sadly I lost a lot of time fixing it and don´t have any more time to include the tests I would have liked to.

 ## Testing and Known issues(FIXED)
 ### `yarn jest`

 For some reason I couldn´t setup the jest configuration correctly and it gives an error on all the tests that import a scss file.
 I couldn´t make it work and I felt I was losing too much time on the subject.
 With more time maybe I could make it work but I decided to create some test files anyway although they won´t pass until this issue is fixed.\
 EDIT: I fixed the issue with the tests.
+Sadly I lost a lot of time fixing it and don´t have any more time to include the tests I would have liked to.

 ## Previous requirement to run the app locally
 Create a .env file in the root directory and put this variable there: